EliahKagan/weighted-intervals/ALGORITHM.md

 Then it finds a path through the graph that maximizes the total cost, where a path is permitted to consist of even a single vertex.
-Another way to think of this as finding the graph&rsquo;s (vertex-weighted) diameter.
+Another way to think of this is that it is finding the graph&rsquo;s (vertex-weighted) diameter.

 This is similar to the more common problem of finding single-source shortest paths in an edge-weighted directed acyclic graph: it first linearizes the DAG,